-The performance bonuses for Fiscal 2018 of the President and CEO as well as the Executive Chairman were partly based on meeting a value of total contract bookings target.
+The performance bonuses for Fiscal 2019 of the President and CEO as well as the Executive Chairman were partly based on meeting a value of total contract bookings target.
 The second component of the performance bonus was based on EBITDA.
 The third component of the performance bonus was based on gross margin.
 The fourth component of the performance bonus was based on license and proprietary technology bookings.
 The fifth component was based on recurring revenue.
 The sixth component was based on customer satisfaction.
-On that basis, performance bonuses were earned in Fiscal 2018 by the President and CEO as well as the Executive Chairman.
+On that basis, performance bonuses were earned in Fiscal 2019 by the President and CEO as well as the Executive Chairman.
 For further information on the measures used to evaluate and compensate performance, see "General Principles of Executive Compensation", above.

 The performance bonus of the CFO was based on nine criteria: (1) meeting a quarterly target for DSO; (2), (3), (4), (5), (6), (7) meeting an EBITDA, gross margin, recurring revenue, license and proprietary technology bookings, value of total contract bookings, customer satisfaction target similar to the President and CEO; (8) managing U.S. dollar economic hedging; and (9) other finance and accounting targets.
-For Fiscal 2018, Brian Cosgrove did not receive any performance bonus for managing U.S. dollar economic hedging and other finance and accounting targets.
+For Fiscal 2019, Mark J. Bentler received a performance bonus based on the nine criteria established for the CFO.
 Berty Ho-Wo-Cheong received a performance bonus based on the following criteria (1) meeting merger and acquisition specific objectives, (2), (3), (4), (5), (6), (7) meeting an EBITDA, gross margin, recurring revenue, license and proprietary technology bookings, value of total contract bookings, customer satisfaction target similar to the President and CEO for his role as Vice President Mergers and Acquisitions.
-The performance bonus of the other executive officers was based on EBITDA, gross margin, recurring revenue, license and proprietary technology bookings, customer satisfaction, and new customers in specific vertical markets.
+The performance bonus of the other executive officers was based on EBITDA, gross margin, recurring revenue, license and proprietary technology bookings, customer satisfaction target similar to the President and CEO for his role as Vice President Mergers and Acquisitions.
+The performance bonus of the other executive officers was based on EBITDA, gross margin, recurring revenue, license and proprietary technology bookings, customer satisfaction target securities officers was based on EBITDA.